 - Evidence that you have access to at least €3,000

-All documents should be originals and, if in a language other than English, accompanied by a translation.
+All documents should be originals.
 Further information about immigration procedures is available here.

 Starting my Studies in UCD